linusjf/RIAY/README.md

 ## Scripts

-This document describes all bash scripts in the project, their functionality, dependencies, and environment variables used.
+This document describes all bash scripts in the project, their functionality, dependencies, environment variables, and called scripts.

 ### Table of Contents